capstone-coal/pycoal/README.rst

 Documentation
 -------------

-PyCOAL documentation can be found at `Readthedocs <http://pycoal.readthedocs.io>`__ however you can also build documentation manually.
+COAL documentation can be found at `Readthedocs <http://pycoal.readthedocs.io>`__ however you can also build documentation manually.

 ::